LiangA/platform_science_assignment/README.md

 In this project, I have applied [Hungarian algorithm](https://en.wikipedia.org/wiki/Hungarian_algorithm) to assign drivers to their destinations based on specific rules.
 The core algorithm used in this project is widely recognized as the best solution for assignment problem.

+For the details of project design, please check [Module Design](./module_design.md).

 ## Getting Started

 There are two ways to build up the environment: via *Github Codespace* or setup *locally*